yimuchen/SiPMCalibControl/cli.md

 - `sipmtmp`: The temperature of the SiPM board, measured using a voltage divider circuit.
-- `data`: The remaining columns are all "data" measurements, the exact meaning of which will depend on the
+- `data`: The remaining columns are all "data" measurements, the exact meaning of which will depend on the specific command used to generate the data file in question.

 ## Raw waveform commands